UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 .. _Manual: http://flight-manual.atom.io/
 .. _video: https://www.youtube.com/watch?v=U5POoGSrtGg

 In general, you can extend Atom by installing packages, and then accessing their functionality from the Packages drop-down menu.
+Access the Install Packages page from the Welcome Guide page.
+If the Welcome Guide is not open, you can open it via Help --> Welcome Guide.

 Keyboard shortcuts are specified in the packages menus if available.

+The Useful Packages presented below are mostly one option of many.

 Useful Packages